Your Employee Benefits

-A Group Life Insurance scheme will pay out a lump sum (equal to a multiple of the employee’s salary) to the loved ones of an employee should they pass away during their tenure at your company.
+Death in Service – also known as Group Life Insurance – will pay out a lump sum (equal to a multiple of the employee’s salary) to the loved ones of an employee should they pass away during their tenure at your company.
 This is a very simple, clearcut product with little to think about other than the multiple of salary you would like to provide your employees.

 When an employee passes away or is diagnosed with a terminal illness, the group life scheme would pay out a lump sum to the employee’s nominated beneficiaries.
 The lump sum payout is tax-free providing it is correctly distributed – first delivered into a trust owned by the employer and then distributed to the beneficiaries.

-Group Life Insurance is the first employee benefits many companies introduce.
+Group Life Cover is the first employee benefits insurance many companies introduce.
 This is because it is fairly inexpensive while its value to employees is perceived to be much higher, showing employees that you care for them and the wellbeing of their loved ones.

 Employee Life Insurance policies are easy to manage and having all of your employees covered under one policy means that no one is left lacking valuable cover.
 In most cases, a scheme will be set up so each employee will be covered right up to their retirement which will be aligned with their state pension age.